Mammography: Galactography

-Benefits
+Medical uses

-Mammography can detect cancer early when it’s most treatable and can be treated less invasively (thereby helping to preserve quality of life).
+Mammography can detect cancer early when it's most treatable and can be treated less invasively (thereby helping to preserve quality of life).

 According to National Cancer Institute data, since mammography screening became widespread in the mid-1980s, the U.S. breast cancer death rate, unchanged for the previous 50 years, has dropped well over 30 percent.
 In European countries like Denmark and Sweden, where mammography screening programs are more organized, the breast cancer death rate has been cut almost in half over the last 20 years.

-A study published in Cancer Epidemiology, Biomarkers & Prevention shows mammography screening cuts the risk of dying from breast cancer nearly in half.
+Mammography screening cuts the risk of dying from breast cancer nearly in half.
 A recent study published in Cancer showed that more than 70 percent of the women who died from breast cancer in their 40s at major Harvard teaching hospitals were among the 20 percent of women who were not being screened.
 Some scientific studies have shown that the most lives are saved by screening beginning at age 40.

 A recent study in the British Medical Journal shows that early detection of breast cancer – as with mammography – significantly improves breast cancer survival.

-The benefits of mammography screening at decreasing breast cancer mortality in randomized trials are not found in observational studies performed long after implementation of breast cancer screening programs (for instance, Bleyer et al.) These discrepancies can be explained by cancers caused by mammograms.
+The benefits of mammography screening at decreasing breast cancer mortality in randomized trials are not found in observational studies performed long after implementation of breast cancer screening programs (for instance, Bleyer et al.)

 When to start screening

 In 2014, the Surveillance, Epidemiology, and End Results Program of the National Institutes of Health reported the occurrence rates of breast cancer based on 1000 women in different age groups.
 In the 40–44 age group, the incidence was 1.5 and in the 45–49 age group, the incidence was 2.3.
 In the older age groups, the incidence was 2.7 in the 50–54 age group and 3.2 in the 55–59 age group.

 While screening between ages 40 and 50 is somewhat controversial, the preponderance of the evidence indicates that there is a benefit in terms of early detection.
 Currently, the American Cancer Society, the American Congress of Obstetricians and Gynecologists (ACOG), the American College of Radiology, and the Society of Breast Imaging encourage annual mammograms beginning at age 40.

-The National Cancer Institute encourages mammograms every one to two years for women ages 40 to 49.
-In contrast, the American College of Physicians, a large internal medicine group, has recently encouraged individualized screening plans as opposed to wholesale biannual screening of women aged 40 to 49.
-In 2009, the U.S. Preventive Services Task Force recommended that screening of women ages 40 to 49 be based on individual risk factors, and that screening should not be routine in this age group.
-Their report says that the benefits of screenings before the age of 50 do not outweigh the risks.